bradleyeckert/chad/verilog/doc/spif.md

 | p_reset  | out | 1    | Processor reset                 |

 A streaming byte interface is intended to connect to a host PC.
 This is usually a UART.
+The baud rate is not programmable so that software can't block access.
 A simple protocol is used to act as a system master from the PC to:

 - Hold the CPU in reset
 - Control the SPI flash chip over UART